 - Piracy occurs against all forms of shipping in and around Yemen's waters and the Gulf of Aden.
 We strongly advise Australians to maintain a high level of vigilance and to exercise extreme caution when anywhere near these waters.
 For more information about piracy, see our Piracy bulletin.

 - If you decide to travel to Yemen, we strongly recommend that you:

 Entry and exit

 We advise against all travel to Yemen.
 Visas are no longer granted on arrival in Yemen.
 Visa conditions change without notice.
 Contact the nearest Embassy of Yemen for the most up-to-date information.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Women in Yemen can be subjected to strict family controls and may be prevented from leaving the country.
 A Yemeni husband may legally prevent his wife from leaving the country, regardless of her nationality.

-If you are arriving from a country infected with yellow fever, you will be required to present a valid yellow fever certificate to be granted entry into Yemen.
+If you are arriving from a country infected with yellow fever, you will be required to present a valid yellow fever vaccination certificate to be granted entry into Yemen.

 If a traveller's passport contains evidence of entry to Israel, or another country's border crossing points with Israel, entry to Yemen will be denied.

 Local customs authorities may enforce strict regulations concerning the import or export of items such as alcohol, firearms, pornography and antiquities.